About this Event

 To truly embed the PoP programme approach, we ask that parents and carers of your pupils become involved with a part of the programme called ‘Explore More at Home’ which will involve short, simple activities as ‘homework’ as well as 3 exciting parent/carer and child ‘half day’ sessions led by the PoP team of experts.
 By fostering a joint school-home project there will be an increased use of the pupil’s imagination, confidence and self-esteem, language development and improved parent/child/school interaction.
 The ‘Explore More at Home’ programme comes with ready prepared letters to parents/carers and guidance for them.

 The Putting on a Pageant Team will come into your school and present a 2-3 hour session to teaching staff to familiarise them with the programme.
-This essential training will help you to implement the programme in your classroom with templates, story maps and activities.
+This essential training will help teachers implement the programme in the classroom using templates, story maps and activities.
 It will include an introduction to the project methodology.
 You'll also be working with David Farmer from Drama Resource to learn drama games for literacy and how to produce a short performance called Titania and Oberon Whoosh.
 To request a School INSET session please contact firstname.lastname@example.org or call 07506717773

 For more information, contact Sarah Power, Director at Curious Spark: email@example.com